virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 @@!

-The result window also returns the compute node's unique identifier at Virtuozzo PaaS Platform.
+The result window also returns the compute node's unique identifier at Virtuozzo Application Platform.
 ![returnNodeId](/img/returnNodeId.jpg)

 If the action returns an object, a response code can be redefined.
 So the *message* or *result* code parameters are required in the *return* object.
 Herewith, a zero (0) *result* code is not passed to the response code.